nucypher/nucypher/docs/source/application_development/porter.rst

 .. important::

-    If URL query parameters are used and the URL becomes too long, the request may fail.
+    If URL query parameters are used and the URL becomes too long, the request will fail.
+There is no official limit, but in most cases it will be 2048 characters.

 GET /get_ursulas